Information concerning aircraft radio station licence

 Programming of transponders

-If an aircraft has an mode S transponder, documentation must be sent to Nkom that shows that the unit has been correctly programmed with the Norwegian ICAO ID ("ICAO Aircraft 24-bit Address") allocated to the aircraft.
+If an aircraft has a mode S transponder, documentation must be sent to Nkom that shows that the unit has been correctly programmed with the Norwegian ICAO ID ("ICAO Aircraft 24-bit Address") allocated to the aircraft.

 Programming of emergency beacons

-If an aircraft has a 406 MHz emergency beacon it must be programmed with ICAO ID in accordance with one of the following protocols defined by Cospas-Sarsat:
+If an aircraft has a 406 MHz emergency beacon it must be programmed with ICAO ID in accordance with one of the following protocols as defined by Cospas-Sarsat: